Lightning-AI/pytorch-lightning/docs/source/ecosystem/metrics.rst

 Example 3: TorchMetrics with Lightning
 --------------------------------------

-The example below shows how to use a metric in your `LightningModule <https://pytorch-lightning.readthedocs.io/en/stable/common/lightning_module.html>`_:
+The example below shows how to use a metric in your :doc:`LightningModule <../common/lightning_module>`:

 .. code-block:: python